Drakoroth/ktr-msc-ls1/README.md

 * Once this is done, type the command "node app.js" in order to start the application.

 * Modify the "bdd.js" file if necessary in order to enter your parameters for the database.

+# What is missing ?

+* Password encryption in the database -> node bcrypt package version issue

+* Display errors messages in the various forms.

+* Delete function for the bcards.